-Things in the world, especially this country of the United States, remain tumultuous.
+Things in the world remain tumultuous.
 Events in recent weeks have left people feeling unsettled and anxious about what might happen next.
 I wonder about what will take place in the days to come.
 It’s hard not to feel at least a bit of trepidation when “unprecedented” remains the media’s chosen descriptive tool and new astonishing headlines seem to appear every time you refresh the page.

-But despite living in these unprecedented times, I find a bit of solace by accepting a few simple things: that most of what’s going to happen on the world stage in the next few weeks is outside of my direct control.
+But despite living in these unprecedented times, I find a bit of solace by accepting a few simple things: that most of what’s going to happen on the world stage (along with plenty of what’s going to happen closer to home) in the next few weeks is outside of my direct control.
 But how I respond to whatever does come to pass remains in my grasp.
 Unprecedented or not.
 And the tiny, intentional practices that keep me grounded and able to respond how I want to respond are small enough to pick up again if I stumble and lose my grip.

 These things are there for you, too, in whatever combination works in your life, to hold onto as we step into the void of tomorrow.